The Power of Deep Listening (Using Active Listening Skills)

 What you will get out of the course

-By going through this course, you’ll come away understanding the value and power of listening.
-More importantly, you’ll come away knowing how to listen and, thereby, build much more powerful relationships and become much more effective in influencing others and empowering them for success.
+By going through this course on active listening, you’ll come away understanding the value and power of listening.
+More importantly, you’ll come away knowing how to listen deeply and, thereby, build much more powerful relationships and become much more effective in influencing others and empowering them for success.

-I’m genuinely excited about this program because I know the power of good listening.
+I’m genuinely excited about this program because I know the power of active listening skills.
 I can tell you that the relationships I value most are those in which someone has listened and really heard me.
 It is these relationships that have not only helped me feel validated and affirmed but given me the desire and courage to improve myself or go forward to accomplish important things.

-Section One: In this section, I talk about the importance of good listening, give you an idea of where we’re headed, what you can expect, and how we’re going to get there.
+Section One: In this section, I talk about the importance of active listening skills, give you an idea of where we’re headed, what you can expect, and how we’re going to get there.
 I’ll also offer some tips to help you get the most out of the course.
 And, finally, I’m giving you a survey to assess your listening skills.
 You can use this to identify learning objectives and measure your progress.

-Section two is making the case for good listening.
+Section two is making the case for using good active listening skills.
 Good listeners are good listeners in all aspects of their lives.
 I want to take a few minutes to demonstrate the value on the job as well as at home and in your personal life.
-I’m going to share a number of stories or case studies that demonstrate the importance and power of good listening.
+I’m going to share a number of stories or case studies that demonstrate the importance and power of active listening.

 Section three is about our natural tendencies when listening to others, our poor responses.
 I present an exercise and case-study in which we look at common ways people respond, even when our intentions are good and we want to help and support people.
 This section is becoming aware of what we do that is not helpful.
 We have to recognize old patterns that are not helpful before we’re ready to learn new, healthier responses.

 Section four is about “Getting to Bedrock.”
-It’s made up almost entirely of examples of good vs. poor listening so you can see what happens when we listen well.
-Good listening opens up communication in such a way that we’re able to go deeper so we can deal with real issues.
+It’s made up almost entirely of examples of good active listening vs. poor listening so you can see what happens when we listen well.
+Active listening opens up communication in such a way that we’re able to go deeper so we can deal with real issues.

-Section five is about how to listen.
+Section five is about how to develop active listening skills.
 We’ll look at barriers to effective listening and the importance of our assumptions in the listening process.
 I’ll introduce the steps of listening and give you more examples as well as some exercises and application to practice what you’re learning.

 I’m confident you will improve and, as you do so, people will notice and appreciate the way in which you can be there for them and support them in solving their problems and also achieving their visions, what they’re most excited about in life.